seamplex/feenox/doc/sds.md

 FeenoX provides mechanisms to inform its progress by writing certain information to devices or files, which in turn can be monitored remotely or even trigger server actions.
 Progress can be as simple as an ASCII bar (triggered with `--progress`) to more complex mechanisms like writing the status in a shared memory segment.

-Regarding its execution, there are three ways of solving problems:
+Regarding its execution, there are three ways of solving problems: direct execution, parametric runs and optimization loops.

- 1. Direct execution
- 2. Parametric runs
- 3. Optimization loops

 ### Direct execution